[3.8] Omni-golem Primordial Chain Elementalist

 $$$ This is where it gets expensive. $$$

 Other than a very well rolled Primordial chain, the 2nd most important piece of gear (other than you primordial jewels/anima stone/The Hungry Loops mentioned above) is a high level, elder INT helmet.
 I prefer a bone helmet with a 20% minion damage implicit.
-This keeps you from having to worry about helm enchants and works on all your minions.
 This is where our flame golem goes.
-The best possible rolls are +1/2/3 level to socketed minion gems, Level 16/18/20 Minion Damage, Level 16/18/20 Concentrated Effect (or Minion Life) for prefixes, and at least Level 16/18/20 Immolate for Suffix.
+The best possible rolls are +2/3 level to socketed minion gems, Level 16/18/20 Minion Damage, and Level 16/18/20 Concentrated Effect (or Minion Life) for prefixes.
+You can also do Level 16/18/20 Immolate for Suffix.
 If you are really lucky, you might find one with the "socketed gems deal 30% more elemental damage" from essence crafting.
 These make a pseudo 7 link helmet for your flame golem that give it more damage than even using a 6 link body armour with a level 4 empower.
 This will likely be your most expensive purchase and it is extremely hard to find or fossil craft.
 In fact, I've never seen a perfect one.
 Now, don't get discouraged, because this is absolutely NOT NECESSARY.
 I did fine until lower red maps with just Minion Damage and Concentrated Effect on my helm which you should be able to get for a reasonable price.
 I recently crafted a very good example that I will link here:

 It should be noted that there is some debate about the effectiveness of concentrated effect.
 The decreased AOE makes it harder to shotgun the different golems' magma ball if you use Greater Multiple Projectiles, which some debates is a dps loss despite the increased damage gain from the skill itself.